 Sarah Yates, Secretary/Clerk

 Scott O. Clark, CYS, Truancy

 Community Service is an alternative sentencing aid available to the court with two objectives.
 First, it holds the offender accountable for his or her actions by requiring unpaid labor, symbolically paying back the community.
 It also provides free assistance to government and public non-profit community-based organizations.
 Through Community Service, offenders may gain work experience and are able to accomplish worthwhile tasks, while agencies and organizations also benefit.

-Other placements have included Austin Baseball Fields, Potter County Anglers Club, Community Blood Bank, Coudersport Volunteer Fire Department, Arboretum, Coudersport Sewage Plant, Austin United Methodist Church, Lions Club Recycling Center, Potter County Visitors Assn., Maple Festival, Redwood Village, Galeton First Baptist Church, Galeton Library, Galeton Senior Center, Genesee Library, Genesee Township, Genesee Park, Genesee Volunteer Fire Department, Potter County Human Services, Roulette Volunteer Fire Department, Black Forest Conservation Association, Roulette Township, LEEK Hunting and Mountain Preserve, Shinglehouse Rod and Gun Club, Shinglehouse Baseball, Shinglehouse Senior Center, Penn-York Camp, Ulysses Borough, Ulysses Senior Center, Habitat for Humanity and others.
+Placements have included: Austin Baseball Fields, Potter County Anglers Club, Community Blood Bank, Coudersport Volunteer Fire Department, Arboretum, Coudersport Sewage Plant, Austin United Methodist Church, Lions Club Recycling Center, Potter County Visitors Assn., Maple Festival, Redwood Village, Galeton First Baptist Church, Galeton Library, Galeton Senior Center, Genesee Library, Genesee Township, Genesee Park, Genesee Volunteer Fire Department, Potter County Human Services, Roulette Volunteer Fire Department, Black Forest Conservation Association, Roulette Township, LEEK Hunting and Mountain Preserve, Shinglehouse Rod and Gun Club, Shinglehouse Baseball, Shinglehouse Senior Center, Penn-York Camp, Ulysses Borough, Ulysses Senior Center, DCNR, American Cancer Society, Habitat for Humanity and others.

 More information on applying for community service workers is available from the Community Service Coordinator (contact information above).